Coffee, chocolates and alcohol…how I cherish them. But a dog probably doesn’t feel the same — all three items are poisonous to them!

 - While chronic (long-term studies which look for sublethal effects) data are preferred, acute (short-term studies which look for lethal effects) data are frequently used.
 This is because mortality is easier to extrapolate to other species.

-- SSD use often doesn’t place greater importance on survival of species that are critical for the ecosystem (and on which other species depend on).
+- SSDs often don’t place greater emphasis on survival of species that are critical for the ecosystem (and on which other species depend on).

 Conclusions

 SSD is a powerful tool for setting safety limits for chemicals and for estimating a chemical’s effect on non-testable species.
-The sensitivity of endangered and threatened species is often estimated using this method.
+It also contributes to the goals of Tox21.
 However, as extrapolation of data is inherently uncertain, SSD is not a foolproof method to estimate ‘safe’ concentrations of a chemical.

 Source